elake/yfinance/docs/test_plan.md

 Since yfinance is also a new tool to the test team, exploratory testing will be employed; essentially, the team will learn as they go.

 ### Test Environment
 Existing unit test modules such as `unittest` will be used to create new unit test cases, as well as mock any data needed for each case.
+An additional requirement `dill` will be needed to run our tests; this module may be obtained running `pip install dill`.

 ### Planned Tests
 In total, the team plans to implement 4 test cases - two for each method.